-Control measure Shortcoming Action Check that the settlement result reported by the balance administrator concurs with the result reported by the grid owner.
-Lack of concurrence.
+Control measure Performance of control Action Lack of concurrence.
+Check that the settlement result reported by the balance administrator concurs with the result reported by the grid owner.
 Bring the shortcoming to the attention of grid owners who have not reported allocation figures.